semagrow/kobe/README.md

 ### Datasets ###

 In order to run the experiments you will need the following datasets.
-For each dataset you could use either the public endpoints, or you can set up your own (by using the pre populated virtuoso databases or the rdf dump TODO)
+For each dataset you could use either the public endpoints, or you can set up your own (by using the pre populated virtuoso databases)

 | Dataset   | Endpoint                          |
 |-----------|-----------------------------------|